Drakeo/jack-pulse-sync/README.md

 # jack-pulse-sink
 scripts to sink pulseaudio and jack2 qjackctl
-This is a set of scripts that sink pulseaudio and jack used with qjackctl for slackware 14.1 14.2
+This is a set of scripts that sink pulseaudio and jack used with qjackctl for slackware  14.2 14.2+ current

 Do not install the
 qjackctl from 14.1 it was updated  to build with qt5.
-It WELL BREAK all you newer programs that build against qt4 and qt5. list of stuff I install. qjackctl for 14.1 and 14.2 build qjacktcl 0.40
+It WELL BREAK all you newer programs that build against qt4 and qt5. list of stuff I install.

-qjackctl for alien bob ktown qjackctl-qt5 0.41

-seems people have no clue how ldconfig works in slackware.

-so had to do it this way.
-14.1 will be under updates for many years to come

-and 14.2 is coming out and will be under updates for even longer.

-God nows why some one at SlackBuilds thinks we need to spend 2 hours compiling qt5
+For Slackware-14.2 and 14.2+ current
+run as root
+sh jack-pulse-build.Slackbuild.sh
+will detect your slackware version and rebuild alsa-plugins and pulseaudio

 just to break our system.
 It is Nuts.

 jack2  // for multi threading
+will detect your slackware version compile 14.2 qt4 or 14.2+ 15.0 current qt5

 qjackctl 0.4.0 //for slackware 14.0 14.1 14.2 qt4
+qjackctl 0.9.0 //for slackware current 15.0 qt5

 set_rlimits // note my example
+set_rlimits already in menu now no need to edit

 there are many other programs you can install but these are the base.

-The four scripts can beplaced in
+The four scripts installed in /usr/share/qjackctl/pulse-jack-scripts/
-/usr/local/bin

-or in any local folder.
-make sure they are executable chmod u+x name after you have installed the programs you want to look at my examples of set_rlimits. works prety good with the slackware stock kernel.